ICE Intercontinental Exchange Inc

 Growth & Forward Outlook

-Projected 12-month EPS growth of 33.8% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
-Turning to growth and analyst expectations, TTM revenue growth of 3.70% indicating muted but still positive top-line momentum across the company, while the estimated 12-month price change of 20.13%, where target prices point to mid-range appreciation potential from current levels.
+Projected 12-month EPS growth of 17.5% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
+Turning to growth and analyst expectations, TTM revenue growth of 13.53% pointing to stable operational progress without outsized acceleration, while the estimated 12-month price change of 41.90%, where analyst targets indicate a strong re-rating opportunity from current prices.
 The distinction matters: revenue growth tells you what the company are doing, price targets tell you what analysts think the market will pay for it.
 Ultimately, the alignment between revenue momentum and analyst targets will depend on execution quality and the broader rate and sentiment environment.
 The estimated 12-month price change is based on analyst consensus price target estimates, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion